-"Well, whatever you want to call it, it's about all I'm going to get," was Bud's ungracious retort "And I guess we've wasted enough time on this spic about our souls.
-I'm not worrying about the here after.
+"Well, whatever you want to call it, it's about all I'm going to get," was Bud's ungracious retort.
+"And I guess we've wasted enough time on this spiel about our souls.
+I'm not worrying about the hereafter.
 What I want is something that's going to keep me more comfortable right here on earth!"

-I had never before heard Bud talk in that strain and it was a shock to me.
-It worried me even more than the ugly-looking automatic which he still kep poised in front of him.
+I had never before heard Bud talk in that strain, and it was a shock to me.
+It worried me even more than the ugly-looking automatic which he still kept poised in front of him.
 "And where are you going to get it?"
-I asked

-his own

-"Let me

-and it

-t out.
-I

-Garden used to

-ll, I tried

-k on gin.
+I asked, even while I felt the hopelessness of trying to argue with him "Wnat's in that club-bag there will do me a considerable time," he announced.
+His flippancy hurt me even more than his sullenness.
+It felt like the flick of a whip-lash in the face.
+It startled me into a sort of desperation.
+"Bud, if you give me that automatic I'll go with you, wherever you want," I told him, as I stepped closer to his side.
+But as I advanced he backed slowly away.